Makeup to Go!

 Tania D. Russell is a career media makeup artist of 25 years and counting with a career that has run the gamut from early hip hop videos to print advertising.
 Her work has appeared in magazines such as Elle Sweden and Runners’ World, on TV shows for clients such as BET, MTV, and HGTV, and for more commercial fashion and beauty clients than she can remember.

-Instagram Threads Blog
+Instagram Threads Linkedin

 makeup to go blog tania d Russell makeup educator Los Angeles San Francisco